Pular para o conteúdo principal

 One of the biggest challenges faced by any entrepreneur or sales manager is generating qualified leads that are more likely to become loyal customers.

-However, many companies are still stuck in their old strategies, making this challenge bigger than necessary - especially taking into account the radical changes in the consumer behavior.
+However, many companies are still stuck in their old strategies, making this challenge bigger than necessary, especially given the radical changes in consumer behavior.
 And, in this scenario, it is clear that lead generation techniques would also need to evolve.

 Undoubtedly, LinkedIn has become a gold mine for any sales team that needs to generate qualified leads efficiently nowadays.